Consensys/doc.katacoda/doctools-doc-preview/step4.md

-You visualised a preview of your doc site, you will now be able to push your contribution with confidence.
+Previewing your doc site you will help you to push your contribution with confidence.

+What you see in the preview is exactly what you will have on the final documentation site.

 When you do not need the preview to run anymore, simply stop it.